ioan-ciubotaru/NewOneRepository/README.md

-Please follow carefully this bellow steps.
+This is the introductory file of vacantion time branch Please follow carefully the next bellow steps.